20 THINGS THAT WASTE TIME DURING THE DAY

 13. Multi-tasking and not doing any task properly

-So, instead, take some of the pressure of yourself, make a point of doing less, but make sure you do it properly.
+So, instead, take some of the pressure off yourself, make a point of doing less, but make sure you do it as well as you can.

 14. Not being intentional